coreboot/coreboot/util/autoport/readme.md

 slots not present on your machine.

 Note: slot labelling may be missing or unreliable.
-Use `inteltool` to see which slot have modules in them.
+Use `inteltool` to see which slots have modules in them.

 This way works well if your RAM is socketed.
 For soldered RAM if you see its SPD, you're in luck and can proceed the same way although you may have to